k8scat/Gigrator/README.md

 Note:
 * **`Coding` only support migrating out**
 * Make sure you have added `SSH Key` on GitServers before using
-* Only support migrating repos the specified user owned like `:username/:repo`, not include repos participated in or belonged tp groups
+* Only support migrating repos the specified user owned and repo path like `:username/:repo`, not include repos participated in or belonged to groups
-* Migration include all commits, branches and tags, not include issues, pr and wiki
+* Migration includes all commits, branches and tags, not include issues, pr and wiki
 * Factors affecting migration speed: GitServer bandwidth and local network speed

 ## Environment